Kalie Wright

-Kalie Kathleen Wright (born April 27, 1993) is an American beauty pageant titleholder from Twin Falls, Idaho who was crowned Miss National Sweetheart 2014 and Miss Idaho 2015.
+Kalie Kathleen Wright Korfe (born April 27, 1993) is an American beauty pageant titleholder and entrepreneur.

+Wright was crowned Miss National Sweetheart 2014 and Miss Idaho 2015.
 She competed for the Miss America 2016 title in September 2015.
 In 2017, she was crowned Miss Minnesota USA 2018 and represented Minnesota at Miss USA 2018.

 Early life and education

 Wright is a native of Kimberly, Idaho, and a 2011 graduate of Kimberly High School.
 The oldest of three children, Wright's parents are Brett and Shelly Wright.

 Wright attended Blue Mountain Community College in Pendelton, Oregon, on a volleyball scholarship.
 She left Blue Mountain after reconsidering her career path.
 Wright returned to Idaho and earned an associate degree in liberal arts from the College of Southern Idaho.

-Pageant career
+Pageantry

 Early pageants

 Wright began performing publicly when she was 8 years old and started entering pageants to become eligible to compete for the Miss Idaho title in 2011.
 In July 2012, Wright won the Miss Magic Valley 2013 title.
 She competed in the 2013 Miss Idaho pageant on a platform of "The W.O.R.T.H.
 Project: Salute, Serve, Succeed" and performed on the piano during the talent portion of the competition.
 She was named a Top-11 semifinalist for the state title.
 She also won the Idaho Outdoor Heritage Award during the competition.

 On November 2, 2013, Wright won the Miss Gate City 2014 title.
 She competed in the 2014 Miss Idaho pageant on a platform of "Operation Homefront" and gave a vocal performance during the talent portion of the competition.
 She was named first runner-up to winner Sierra Sandison.

 As first runner-up, Wright was invited to represent Idaho at the National Sweetheart pageant in Hoopeston, Illinois.
 On August 31, 2014, she was named Miss National Sweetheart 2014, the first woman from Idaho to claim that national title.